llm-bible/llm-bible.github.io/_publications/zhang2023automl.markdown

 citations: 15
 bibkey: zhang2023automl
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2305.02499'}]
-tags: [GPT, Applications, Prompting, Efficiency and Optimization]
+tags: [Prompting, Applications, GPT, Efficiency and Optimization]
 ---
 AI tasks encompass a wide range of domains and fields.
 While numerous AI models have been designed for specific tasks and applications, they often